davebenson/doom4-walkthrough/README.md

 Go to the marker indicated by the game, and interact with the screen to "Lower Security Field".

-First, there's the Rune Trial (SECRET 8.8).
+First, there's the RUNE CHALLENGE 8.1 (SECRET 8.8).
 Look out onto the big chasm and turn 90 degrees left to find an airlock.
 Use it to access Rune Trial "Blood Fueled" (I personally don't use this one).
 There also a suit of armor.

 Second, there's the Classic Doom Level, SECRET 8.10.
 This jump to the lever is pretty tricky.